By Stephen Shick

-Momentary Meditations are published every Monday to awaken what Rachel Carson called “a sense of wonder” and what Albert Schweitzer called “a reverence for life.”
+Momentary Meditations are published every Tuesday to awaken what Rachel Carson called “the sense of wonder” and what Albert Schweitzer called “a reverence for life.”

 Looking deeply into our interdependence with all life on earth helps us know what we must do.